How to Improve the Air Quality in Your Home

 Low air quality can be caused by a number of factors such as outdoor pollutants, allergens or unfiltered emissions from heating and appliances in your home.
 Without proper ventilation, unclean air can sneak in and produce respiratory problems, asthma, or illness especially in children and elderly adults.

-At Yes!
-Air Conditioning and Heating, we help residents of Las Vegas county improve the overall air quality in their home.
+At Yes!, we help residents of Las Vegas and Salt Lake counties improve the overall air quality in their home.
 See below for a few tips!

 Set up UV germicidal lights in your home

 UV germicidal lights incorporate ultraviolet technology and offer a non-chemical, low maintenance approach to disinfection in your home.
 The UV-C lights deactivate the DNA of bacteria, viruses and pathogens so that they can no longer multiply and cause disease.
 By installing these in your home, you can trust that they’re actively reducing germs and bacteria throughout your living spaces.

 Air cleaning and purification can be done by installing air filtrations, mechanical air cleaners, electronic air cleaners or HEPA filters.
 Composed of fibrous or porous materials, air filtration systems purify the air by removing solid particulates such as dust, pollen, mold, and bacteria from the air.
 These systems are also beneficial to allergy sufferers and asthmatics.

 Without regular duct cleaning, air pollutants can accumulate in your air ducts which can then be distributed throughout your home.
 In order to avoid potential health issues and air pollution in your home, make sure to have regular professional cleaning of your air ducts.